todomoldovan/1177chatbot/README.md

 2. Create a conda virtual environment with e.g. this Python version (Python 3.9.20) by running ``` conda create --name myenv python=3.9.20 ``` followed by ```conda activate myenv```
 3. run ``` pip install -r requirements.txt```
 4. then run ```  streamlit run app/Chat.py ```
-5. Wait for approximately 23 minutes to load all 509 documents, you can also decrease the documents used.
+5. Wait for approximately 23 minutes to load all 509 documents, you can also decrease the documents used by editing the Chat.py file constants at the top of the file.
 One of the first document is this webpage about celiaki, so you can ask about any content on the page (suggest to ask about symptoms): https://www.1177.se/Vastra-Gotaland/sjukdomar--besvar/allergier-och-overkanslighet/celiaki/celiaki/

 The creation of the database can take a few minutes so please be patient.
 (Approximately 5 minutes on an M1 Pro machine.)